Dana94/2019-website/blog/2020-04-24-using-resolvers-to-connect-your-data.md

 Let's break this down:

 The first step is to find the author that has the `name` containing the `authorName` argument (given by the `args` argument).
+I'm using Array's `find()` method here, assuming that no author shares the same name.

-After the author is found, all quotes that contain an `authorId` that matches the author's `id` will be returned.
+After the author is found, the list of quotes will be filtered using Array's `filter()` method to only return a list of quotes that contain an `authorId` that matches the author's `id`.

 You'll notice that there are 4 arguments accepted in resolvers:
 - `parent`